marc0janssen/pixlovarr/readme.md

 Pixlovarr is a compagnon written in Python for Radarr and Sonarr in the form of a Telegram bot.

-/help will give you all the options to control the bot and Radarr and Sonarr.
+/help will give you all the options to control the bot for Radarr and Sonarr.

 The bot will guide you with an inline keyboard, this is for User commands and Admin commands.